 Health Tools help you make wise health decisions or take action to improve your health.

 This process of plaque buildup usually happens throughout the body, including the leg arteries, coronary arteries, and carotid arteries.
 The buildup is called atherosclerosis or "hardening of the arteries."
 It slowly develops over a lifetime.
-High cholesterol, high blood pressure, and smoking help cause atherosclerosis and PAD.
+Smoking, diabetes, high cholesterol, and high blood pressure help cause atherosclerosis and PAD.

 What Increases Your Risk